xor-gate/debpkg/README.md

 The feature list below describes the usability state of the project:

-- [x] Create simple debian packages from files and folders
+- Create debian packages from files and folders
-- [x] Create package from debpkg.yml specfile
+- Create package from `debpkg.yml` specfile
-- [x] Add custom control files (preinst, postinst, prerm, postrm etcetera)
+- Add custom control files (preinst, postinst, prerm, postrm etcetera)

-- [ ] [dpkg](http://manpages.ubuntu.com/manpages/precise/man1/dpkg.1.html) like tool with a subset of commands (--info, --extract, --vextract, --control)
-- [ ] GPG sign package (implemented but doesnt work yet with `dpkg -i`)
+It is currently not possible to use the `debpkg` as a framework to manipulate and introspect ([see issue #26](https://github.com/xor-gate/debpkg/issues/26)) individual Debian package objects.
+As it is only capable of creating packages.

 ## Why this package was created

 This package was created due to the lack to debianize from other platforms (windows/mac/*bsd).
 Because the whole debian package management system is glued together with Perl scripts and uses a bunch of Perl modules.
+Which isn't easy to use in a CI/CD pipeline for Go projects.

-And converting a directory and files into a debian package is a pain without knowing the `deb`-file internals.
+Converting a simple directory structure with files into a debian package is a difficult without knowing the `deb`-file internals.

 This package is heavily inspired by [godeb](https://github.com/niemeyer/godeb) and [CPackDeb](https://cmake.org/cmake/help/v3.5/module/CPackDeb.html).
 It is very royal [licensed](LICENSE).